-Jeffrey Avgeris
+- Jeffrey Avgeris

-Grace Decker
+- Grace Decker

-Nancy Hobbins
+- Nancy Hobbins

-Koan Mercer
+- Koan Mercer

-Wilena Old Person
+- Wilena Old Person

+- Karen Sherman

+- Jennifer Vogel

+- Arlene Walker-Andrews

-Meg Wicher
+- Meg Wicher

-Keegan Witt
+- Keegan Witt

-Notice of Non-Discrimination
+- Rob Woelich

+NOTICE OF NON_DISCRIMINATION

 The Missoula County Public School District does not discriminate on the basis of race, color, national origin, sex, or disability, in the educational programs and activities it operates including admission and employment.
 The District is required by federal law, including but not limited to the Civil Rights Act of 1964, Title IX, and Section 504 and the Americans with Disabilities Act and their regulations to not discriminate against individuals in violation of these laws.
 The District also provides equal access to the Boy Scouts and other designated youth groups.
 The following person has been designated to handle inquiries regarding complaints under Title IX (sex discrimination and sexual harassment) and all other non-discrimination policies: